banago/PHPloy/readme.md

 To upload all files, even the ones not tracked by git (e.g. the Composer vendor directory), run:

-    phploy -o
+    phploy -i

 Or:

-    phploy --others
+    phploy --included

-Please keep in mind that **all** files not excluded in your deploy.ini will be uploaded.
+Please keep in mind that **all** files not excluded in your phploy.ini will be uploaded.

 ## Updating or "syncing" the remote revision